 The data that support the findings of this study are not openly available due to the sensitive nature of the data and are available from the corresponding author upon reasonable request.

 Hetrick, Angela T.; Young, April M.; Elman, Miriam R.; Bielavitz, Sarann; Alexander, Rhonda L.; Brown, Morgan; Waddell, Elizabeth Needham; Korthuis, P. Todd; and Lancaster, Kathryn E., "A Cross-Sectional Survey of Potential Factors, Motivations, and Barriers Influencing Research Participation and Retention among People Who Use Drugs in the Rural USA" (2021).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 89.